 The CLUE Team

-David is the Senior Principal Engineer for ZIN Technologies, Inc., specializing in space flight hardware for NASA Glenn Research Center and has more than twenty years of experience designing, building, testing, and operating fluids and combustion experiments on the Space Shuttle, sounding rockets, and International Space Station.
-He began his diving career in 1995 and currently holds dive certifications up through trimix and AIMA/NAS Level 3.
-David began searching for and finding shipwrecks off his boat Sea Dragon in 2001 when he founded the Cleveland Underwater Explorers (CLUE).
-David graduated Purdue University in 1981 with a Bachelor of Science in Nuclear Engineering.
-He is also a graduate of Flinders University and holds several archaeology degrees including a Masters of Maritime Archaeology.
-David is on the Register of Professional Archaeologists (RPA) and is a member of the Ohio Archaeological Council (OAC), the Association of Great Lakes Maritime History (AGLMH), the Great Lakes Historical Society (GLHS), and the Society for Historical Archaeology (SHA).
-He is also a fellow in The Explorers Club.
+David was the (Semi-Retired) Senior Principal Engineer for ZIN Technologies, Inc., specializing in space flight hardware for NASA Glenn Research Center and had more than forty years of experience designing, building, testing, and operating fluids and combustion experiments on the Space Shuttle, sounding rockets, and International Space Station.
+He was also a Distinguished Engineer for the consulting firm Holt / Murphy Advisors, Ltd. principled by CLUE member Lorry Wagner.
+David began his diving career in 1995 and held dive certifications up through trimix and AIMA/NAS Level 3.
+He began searching for and finding shipwrecks off his boat, the Sea Dragon, in 2001 when he founded the Cleveland Underwater Explorers (CLUE).
+David graduated from Madison Heights High School in 1972 and Purdue University in 1981 with a Bachelor of Science in Nuclear Engineering.
+He was also a graduate of Flinders University and held several archaeology degrees including a Masters of Maritime Archaeology.
+David is on the Register of Professional Archaeologists (RPA) and was a member of the Ohio Archaeological Council (OAC), the Association of Great Lakes Maritime History (AGLMH), the Great Lakes Historical Society (GLHS), and the Society for Historical Archaeology (SHA).
+He was also a fellow in The Explorers Club (FN'08).
+Dave made the first dive of the 2024 season diving on the newly located shipwreck Clough when he experienced a medical emergency and did not return to the surface.
+He died doing what he loved.

 Tom is currently retired and an avid shipwreck hunter off his boat Dragonfly.
 He is a lifelong resident of Ottawa county Ohio and grew up fishing and diving in Lake Erie.
 Tom began diving shipwrecks in 1965 and has been researching Great Lakes history ever since.
 He holds an International certification of safe scuba diving from NASDS and is a past scuba diving instructor.
 Active in the Great Lakes community, he is a past board member of The Association of Great Lakes Maritime History (AGLMH), a member of the Great Lakes Historical Society (GLHS), and Save Ontario’s Shipwrecks (SOS).
 Tom is an experienced researcher, side scan sonar operator, and scuba diver.